deathworlders/online/content/books/deathworlders/chapter-48-laid-bare.md

 “Right.
 So you died but got better.”

 Ray had a surprisingly musical laugh.
 “Exactly.
 Funny, everyone seems to act like I’m a few seconds away from… I don’t know.
 Bursting into tears, or going catatonic or whatever.
 But really, it’s amazing how *healing* it was.
-The worst *literally* happened, and here I am sitting in the sunlight chatting with a…” she made a show of leaning forward to look around him and inspect his left hand “...sadly married handsome stranger.”
+The worst *literally* happened, and here I am sitting in the sunlight chatting with a…” She made a show of leaning forward to look around him and inspect his left hand. “...sadly married handsome stranger.”

 Gabe couldn’t help himself: His next laugh came from the belly and completely blew out the cobwebs. *“Újule!* You don’t beat around the bush!”